lululxvi/deepxde/docs/demos/poisson.1d.dirichlet.rst

         epochs=10000, callbacks=[checkpointer, movie]
     )

-5) Predict values by using the Predict function of deepXDE as shown
+5)Predict values by using the Predict function of deepXDE as shown

 .. code-block:: python

     y = model.predict(x, operator=pde)

 Complete code